Disc Golf History

 John and Jim Palmeri, disc golf pioneers.
 Rochester, NY, the 1970s.

-Jim Kenner (Discraft founder) and Ken Westerfield, even before the idea of disc golf played Frisbee golf using objects as holes in Michigan parks.
-After moving to Canada in 1970, they developed and played on an object-hole disc golf course they designed in Queen’s Park, Toronto.
-During this period, Ken and Jim added disc golf to the other events at their Canadian Open Frisbee Championships in Toronto and Vancouver, BC.
+Jim Kenner, the founder of Discraft, and Ken Westerfield played Frisbee golf using random objects as target holes in Michigan parks.
+They moved to Toronto in 1970 and designed an object-hole disc golf course in Queen’s Park.
+Ken and Jim included disc golf as an event at their Canadian Open Frisbee Championships, held in Toronto and Vancouver, Canada.
+History of Disc Golf in Canada

-In 1970, the Berkeley Frisbee Group, after attending a Frisbee golf event using Hula Hoops as targets at the All-Comers Meet in Brookside Park, Pasadena, established their own object disc golf course on the UC Berkeley Campus in California.
+In 1970, after attending a Frisbee golf event using Hula Hoops as targets at the All-Comers Meet in Brookside Park, Pasadena, the Berkeley Frisbee Group established their own object-hole disc golf course on the UC Berkeley Campus in California.

 putt2